torqueforge/poodgate-2016/outline.md

 * if you get done, go through it again with the other person typing
 * don't go off the rails, get one of us before you go off the rails

-This might take two iteractions.
+This might take two iterations.
 If they go off the rails, help them.
 If they still go off the rails, hook them up to the projector and have the class give them advice.

+___
+Everything from here down is pending updates

 Check a DRY Bottles into master for us to demo Extract Class